History of Poland during the Jagiellonian dynasty: Reformation

 In Royal Prussia, 41% of the parishes were counted as Lutheran in the second half of the 16th century, but that percentage kept increasing.
 According to Kasper Cichocki, who wrote in the early 17th century, only remnants of Catholicism were left there in his time.
 Lutheranism was strongly dominant in Royal Prussia throughout the 17th century, with the exception of Warmia (Ermland).

-Around 1570, of the at least 700 Protestant congregations in Poland–Lithuania, over 420 were Calvinist and over 140 Lutheran, with the latter including 30-40 ethnically Polish.
-Protestants encompassed approximately ½ of the magnate class, ¼ of other nobility and townspeople, and 1/20 of the non-Orthodox peasantry.
+Around 1570, of the at least 700 Protestant congregations in Poland–Lithuania, over 420 were Calvinist and over 140 Lutheran, with the latter including 30–40 ethnically Polish.
+Protestants encompassed approximately half of the magnate class, a quarter of other nobility and townspeople, and one twentieth of the non-Orthodox peasantry.
 The bulk of the Polish-speaking population had remained Catholic, but the proportion of Catholics became significantly diminished within the upper social ranks.